 - (1) For the purposes of this column, the US dollar exercise price represents the closing price of the Common Shares on the TSX on the day prior to the date of the grant converted to US dollars at the Bank of Canada noon rate of exchange on that day.
-One-third of the options/SARs are exercisable beginning on the first anniversary of the date of the grant, one-third beginning on the second anniversary of the date of the grant and the final third are exercisable beginning on the third anniversary of the date of the grant.
-If the options/SARs are unexercised, they will expire, in the ordinary course, seven years after the date of their grant. - (2) The closing price of the Common Shares on the TSX on December 31, 2011 was \$23.32.
-For the purposes of this column, the US dollar exercise price of any option has been converted to Canadian dollars at the Bank of Canada noon rate of exchange on December 31, 2011. - (3) This column reflects the value of outstanding unvested PSUs and includes dividend equivalent PSUs credited since the date of the original PSU grant.
+One-third of the stock options/SARs are exercisable beginning on the first anniversary of the date of the grant, one-third beginning on the second anniversary of the date of the grant and the final third are exercisable beginning on the third anniversary of the date of the grant.
+If the stock options/SARs are unexercised, they will expire, in the ordinary course, seven years after the date of their grant. - (2) The closing price of the Common Shares on the TSX on December 31, 2012 was \$31.68.
+For the purposes of this column, the US dollar exercise price of any stock option has been converted to Canadian dollars at the Bank of Canada noon rate of exchange on December 31, 2012. - (3) This column reflects the value of outstanding unvested PSUs and includes dividend equivalent PSUs credited since the date of the original PSU grant.
 PSUs provide for different payouts depending on achievement of a target compounded average growth rate of total shareholder return over a three-year period.
 The minimum payout is 50% of the vested PSU balance.
-The value shown is based on this minimum payout and is calculated using the closing price of the Common Shares on the TSX on December 31, 2011, being \$23.32.
-See "Performance Share Unit Plan" on page 37 for more information.
-In 2009, Messrs.
-Cameron, Gordon and Macdonald each elected to settle their vested 2007 PSUs in DSUs (6,096 each); the settlement date for the vested 2007 PSUs was March 25, 2010.
-In 2010, Mr. Gordon elected to settle his vested 2008 PSUs (6,116) in DSUs.
-In 2011, elections to receive DSUs in place of vested PSUs were discontinued. - (4) This column reflects the settlement value of 2009 PSUs, including dividend equivalent PSUs in respect thereof, that vested on December 31, 2011.
-The PSU Plan is described in more detail on page 37.
-During 2011, Messrs.
-Aitken, Cameron, Gordon, Floren and Macdonald each elected to settle their vested 2009 PSUs in cash only.
-The cash settlement value of such vested PSUs is based on the weighted average closing price of the Common Shares on the TSX during the 15 trading days ending December 30, 2011 (\$23.05) and on the performance factor results (120%).
-The closing price of the Common Shares on the TSX on December 31, 2011, the vesting date of the 2009 PSUs, was \$23.32.
-Based on the TSR CAGR achieved, the number of 2009 PSUs that vested was 120% of each individual's 2009 PSU balance as at December 31, 2011.
-The number of PSUs for each NEO in respect of vested 2009 PSUs was as follows: Mr. Aitken: 94,209 PSUs; Mr. Cameron: 17,250 PSUs; Mr. Gordon: 17,250 PSUs; Mr. Floren: 17,250 PSUs; and Mr. Macdonald: 17,250 PSUs.
-The 2009 PSUs will be settled on March 23, 2012
+The value shown is based on this minimum payout and is calculated using the closing price of the Common Shares on the TSX on December 31, 2012, being \$31.68.
+See "Performance Share Unit Plan" on page 38 for more information. - (4) This column reflects the settlement value of PSUs granted in 2010, including dividend equivalent PSUs in respect thereof, that vested on December 31, 2012.
+The PSU Plan is described in more detail on page 38.
+During 2012, Messrs.
+Aitken, Cameron, Macdonald and Schiodtz each elected to settle such vested PSUs in cash only.
+The cash settlement value of such vested PSUs is based on the weighted average closing price of the Common Shares on the TSX during the 15 trading days ending December 30, 2012 (\$31.20) and on the performance factor results (120%).
+Mr. Floren's vested 2010 PSUs will be settled according to the general provisions of the PSU Plan.
+Mr. Floren will receive an amount of cash equal to one-half of the value of his vested PSUs (less withholding tax) and a number of Common Shares equal to one-half the number of vested PSUs.
+These Common Shares were purchased on behalf of employees on the open market between January 14 and February 1, 2013.
+The cash settlement value (\$31.20) is described above and the share settlement value (\$33.28) is the weighted average purchase price of the shares purchased between January 14 and February 1, 2013.
+The closing price of the Common Shares on the TSX on December 31, 2012, the vesting date of the 2010 PSUs, was \$31.68.
+Based on the TSR CAGR achieved, the number of 2010 PSUs that vested was 120% of each individual's 2010 PSUs balance as at December 31, 2012.
+The number of PSUs for each NEO in respect of vested 2010 PSUs was as follows: Mr. Aitken: 93,153 PSUs; Mr. Cameron: 18,113 PSUs; Mr. Floren: 18,113 PSUs; Mr. Macdonald: 18,113 PSUs; and Mr. Schiodtz: 18,113 PSUs.
+The 2010 PSUs will be settled on March 22, 2013.